Thursday, 26 March 2015

 Bonnie and Clyde

-Arthur Penn, working from a screenplay with a Robert Towne credit, puts aside knee-jerk morality to consider the titular duo as modern entities who take advantage of contemporary technology to push their legend.
+Arthur Penn, working from a screenplay credited to Robert Towne, puts aside knee-jerk morality to consider the titular duo as modern entities who take advantage of contemporary technology to push their legend.
 Bonnie and Clyde takes place in the dust bowls and foreclosed homesteads of the Great Depression.
-Bonnie starts out as a bored, flirty waitress, Clyde her skeezy carjacker.
-Terminally savvy, the gang concentrate their crimes on the villainous banks seizing local property, becoming folk heroes in the process.
+Bonnie starts out as a bored, flirty waitress; Clyde her skeezy carjacker.
+Terminally savvy, the gang that this pair forms concentrate their crimes on the villainous banks that are seizing local property.
+As a result of this canniness, they all quickly become folk heroes.
+Faye Dunaway and Warren Beatty play the titular duo as youthful, sexually frustrated outlaws oblivious to the chaos they cause.
+Their robberies are just scaled up versions of tick (or tag if you're an American reader), with the couple causing some chaos then seeing if they can get to the state border before they're caught.

 No comments: